 GEORGE C. CHACHIS

 What the Councilperson Ward 1 Does – Introduction

-Appointed and sworn in on January 19, 2016 by the Common Council to represent the citizens of Ward 1 of the City of Burlington and serve as their Councilperson to complete a vacated term that will expire on December 31, 2016.
+Appointed and sworn in on January 19, 2016 by the Common Council to represent the citizens of Ward 1 of the City of Burlington and serve as their Councilperson to complete a vacated term that expired on December 31, 2016.
+I was then elected to complete that full term from Jan.
+1, 2017 until Dec.
+31, 2017, and was re-elected in 2017 to serve from Jan.
+1, 2018 until my present term expires on Dec.
+31, 2021.
 As Councilperson of Ward 1, I represent the interests of City residents of Voting Ward 1 ( Map: Voting Wards ), the area commonly referred to as New Yorkshire and Historic Yorkshire neighborhoods and part of East Burlington.
 Council members perform all appropriate functions with respect to City legislation, including:

 • Preparation of Municipal Budget

 • Writing and Passage of Ordinances to govern the City